Myrciaria dubia

 Myrciaria dubia, commonly known as camu-camu, caçari, araçá-d'água, or camocamo, is a species of plant in the family Myrtaceae.
 It is a small bushy riverside tree from the Amazon rainforest in Peru and Brazil, which grows to a height of 3-5 m and bears a red/purple cherry-like fruit.
-It is a close relative of the jabuticaba (Myrciaria cauliflora) and the guavaberry or rumberry (Myrciaria floribunda).
-As much as 2-3% of the fresh fruit by weight is vitamin C.
+It is a close relative of the false jaboticaba (Myrciaria vexator) and the guavaberry or rumberry (Myrciaria floribunda).
+As much as 2 to 3% of the fresh fruit by weight is vitamin C.

 Description

 Camu-camu has small flowers with waxy white petals and a sweet-smelling aroma.
 It has bushy, feathery foliage.
 The evergreen, opposite leaves are lanceolate to elliptic.
 Individual leaves are 3–20 cm in length and 1–2 cm wide.

-The camu-camu fruit is maroon or purple-black when fully ripe, around 25mm in diameter, with either sweet or acidic flesh.
+The camu-camu fruit is maroon or purple-black when fully ripe, around 25 mm in diameter, with either sweet or acidic flesh.

 Native range

 The current range of camu-camu consists of the Amazonian lowlands of Colombia, Ecuador, Peru, Bolivia, and Brazil.
-Its distribution extends from the center of Pará state, Brazil, along the mid and upper Amazon River to the eastern part of Peru; in the north, it appears in the Casiquiare and the upper and middle Orinoco River.
-In Brazil, it is found in Rondônia along the Maçangana and Urupa Rivers and in Amazonas, in the municipalities of Manaus and Manacapuru and along the Javarí, Madeira, and Negro Rivers.
+Its distribution extends from the center of Pará state, Brazil, along the mid and upper Amazon River to the eastern part of Peru; in the north, it appears in the Casiquiare canal and the upper and middle Orinoco River.
+In Brazil, it is found in Rondônia along the Maçangana and Urupá Rivers and in Amazonas, in the municipalities of Manaus and Manacapuru and along the Javari, Madeira, and Negro Rivers.